Article Series: Manjaro Tutorial

-To encrypt the SSD, I followed the instructions at https://github.com/Drive-Trust-Alliance/sedutil/wiki/Encrypting-your-drive.
+To encrypt the SSD, follow the instructions at https://github.com/Drive-Trust-Alliance/sedutil/wiki/Encrypting-your-drive.

 My first attempt failed because, in the last step, I accidentally installed the zipped PBA image into the shadow MBR instead of the unzipped one.
 This was reflected in the fact that the laptop screen remained black after rebooting.

-After I installed the unpacked image, everything worked as desired: after a complete shutdown and restart, the PBA booted and asked me for my passphrase:
+After installing the unpacked image, everything works as desired: after a complete shutdown and restart, the PBA boots and asks you for your passphrase:

-So I entered my passphrase, the laptop boots again – this time successfully into Manjaro Linux.
+Now enter your passphrase, the laptop boots again – and this time successfully into Manjaro Linux.

 Data transfer from the Bitlocker encrypted Windows hard drive

-As the hard disk is encrypted by Bitlocker, I needed the tool Dislocker to mount the encrypted partitions.
-With the following commands, I mounted the first partition in read-only mode to /mnt/sda1.
+If the hard disk is encrypted by Bitlocker, you need the tool Dislocker to mount the encrypted partitions.
+With the following commands, you mount the first partition in read-only mode to /mnt/sda1:

 The data was now available in the directory /mnt/sda1.
 You may proceed accordingly for additional partitions.